httpie/cli/README.rst

 (or parts thereof). e.g., ``foo\==bar`` will become a data key/value pair (``foo=`` and ``bar``) instead of a URL parameter.

-No that data fields aren't the only way to specify request data, `redirected input`_ allows passing arbitrary data to be sent with the request.
+Note that data fields aren't the only way to specify request data, `redirected input`_ allows passing arbitrary data to be sent with the request.